 )

-As is often the case with requirements, the devil is in the details and sometimes the right answer is a lot more involved than it seems at first brush.
-If you need a Salesforce partner who can help you think through the complexity to create a solution that will scale and work for you, we’d love to help.
+As is often the case with requirements, the devil is in the details.
+Sometimes the right answer is a lot more involved than it seems at first.
+If you need a Salesforce partner who can help you think through the complexity to create a solution that scales, we’d love to help.
 Contact us to get started.